 Well, you could just show up and hope for the best!
 In summer, locals ("sobe-ladies") line up at the ferry stop or bus station proposing their lodging.
 For many years, this was the only option for owners but the explosion of online booking options has given owners and visitors so many new ways to connect that the ferry-stop-meet-and-greet is less used.
 In high summer season popular destinations such as Dubrovnik or Hvar Island, can fill up completely.
 If you show up without a reservation you'll have to take whatever turns up which may be poorly located.
 Also, you obviously will not have a chance to read reviews which is a popular feature of online booking sites.
 Read more about finding on-the-spot accommodation.

 Many people prefer the peace of mind that comes with reserving their room or apartment in advance and here there are a wealth of options.
 It's important to keep in mind that most owners list their rentals on a several sites.
 Jumping from one site to another is likely to turn up the same properties.

 The vast selection of rooms and apartments (all owner-handled) have often attracted dozens of reviews which makes selection easier.
 Each listing displays the official star rating so you know what you're getting.
-Also, check out villas.com, part of the same company.
+Plus there is free cancellation on many properties.